 I continue to feel loved by so many of my teachers when they tell me they’re proud of me or wish me the best in my own teaching endeavors.
 I feel loved when they ask me to watch their pets, their kids, or even their class as a sub.
 It breaks my heart that not every student has continuing, long-lasting relationships with their teachers, but I am proof of the impact a supportive, encouraging student/teacher relationship can have and what it can mean to just one person.
 I can’t think of a profession more conducive to building relationships… And isn’t that what life is all about?

-I never knew I wanted to be a teacher when I was a student to any of my teachers, but they certainly planted the seeds.
+I never knew I wanted to be a teacher when I was a student to any of my teachers (I felt the call to teach when I started this blog and did K-Love’s 30 Day Challenge), but they certainly planted the seeds.
 Somewhere inside my teenage mess of emotions and ambitions, I knew I wanted to be part of the “teacher’s club,” and by God’s grace and the guidance of teachers and role models He placed in my path throughout my 21 years, this week I finally made it.
 I love what I’m doing.

 So teachers, thank you.
 I know you don’t hear it enough and the week back to school after winter break is a tough one, but you are appreciated more than you know.
 I can only dream of making a fraction of the impact you’ve made on me.
 Because of how you’ve chosen to live your life, you’ve changed mine for the better.

 “Greater love has no one than this: to lay down one’s life for one’s friends.”

 Edit: We got the snow day! 🙂